NovatecConsulting/camunda-aws-s3-connector/connector-file-api/README.md

 ## Interfaces

-### ConnectorFileCommand
+### ProcessFileCommand

-Called by the connector to store, load or delete a file.
+Called by the process instance to store, load or delete a file.
 Implemented by the API to combine the local and remote call.

 ### LocalFileCommand